statsbiblioteket/digital-pligtaflevering-aviser-tools/deploy/docker-testbed/README.md

 It is expected that the host provides suitable services (or port forwarding) to DOMS.
-It is also expected that external links to bitrepository files are functional without file mapping.
+It is also expected that external links to bitrepository files are functional _without_ file mapping (the URL in DOMS must point to the file).
+This is valid for the Vagrant image.

 Run